Tory dissenters lead backlash of Sunak’s North Sea oil plan

 Rishi Sunak’s approval of hundreds of new North Sea oil and gas licences has been met with widespread condemnation amid the growing possibility of climate litigation.

-The prime minister flew to Aberdeenshire on Monday to announce plans which include £20 billion in funding for carbon capture and storage (CCS) in northeast Scotland and the Humber in northern England.
+The prime minister flew to Aberdeenshire on Monday to announce plans which include £20bn in funding for carbon capture and storage (CCS) in northeast Scotland and the Humber in northern England.

-The first batch of 100 licenses off Scotland will be issued in the autumn and are subject to a climate compatability test, according to the government and North Sea Transition Authority (NSTA).
+The first batch of 100 licenses off Scotland will be issued in the autumn and are subject to a climate compatibility test, according to the government and North Sea Transition Authority (NSTA).

 Mr Sunak claimed that his strategy would help the UK achieve net zero carbon emissions, and bolster domestic energy independence.
 He has previously promised that the UK would cut carbon by more than two-thirds by 2030.